Morning-Dove/JS-Grade-Analyzer/README.md

 Click the "Submit Grades" button.

-View the results displayed on the page, including total points, average score, highest score, lowest score, and passing determination.
+View the results displayed on the page, including total points, average points, highest points, lowest points, and passing determination.